Air Traffic Services

 The CAA in the UK provides a freely available radio-telephony manual, describing every facet of communication between both pilots and air traffic control.
 While we will not be adhering strictly to the guidelines, it provides a useful and somewhat readable reference guide.

 Voice Channels in the VirtualFlight.Online Discord Server

-A number of voice channels are available in the VirtualFlight.Online discord server - three are reserved to simulate air traffic communication:
+A number of voice channels are available in the VirtualFlight.Online discord server - two are reserved to simulate air traffic communication:

-#tower - if staffed, use to request take-off and landing.
-If #ground is not staffed but #tower is, use it for ground communication too.
+#TOWER - if staffed, use to request take-off and landing.

-#unicom - while outside of controlled airspace, or while #ground or #tower are not staffed, use #unicom.
+#UNICOM - while outside of controlled airspace, or while tower is not staffed, use unicom.

 When a channel is staffed, the controller will typically change their username to be prefixed by "ATC" so it is obvious to others.

 For VirtualFlight.Online, it's all about keeping things simple.
 Please remember general conversation is not encouraged in the ATC voice channels - although guidance and tuition with regard to procedure and phraseology is absolutely fine if requested.
 There's nothing to stop you jumping over to other voice channels to have a conversation away from ATC.